 What else happened?

-Um you know that the worst type of torture was solitary confinement itself.
+You know, the worst type of torture was solitary confinement itself.

-Because when I was there, I had a lot of tortures, and they broke many of my bones when I was in solitary confinement, eight months of solitary confinement, which was started before uh 9-11, four months before 9-11, and four months after 9-11, I came out of solitary confinement, and I realized it happened.
+And they broke many of my bones when I was in solitary confinement, eight months of solitary confinement, which was started before 9-11, four months before 9-11.

 Look how isolated I was in that situation.

-And it was very, very bad experience.
+And it was a very, very bad experience.

-What is it a cell that's dark?
+Is it a cell that's dark?

-Is it you know, explained?
+Is it, you know, explained?

-Are there rats or there are mice?
+Are there mice?

-You're just you're just thrown in the world.
+You're just thrown in.

-What uh it's it's called uh white torture.
+It's called white torture.

 And it's not dark.

-And uh how do you mentally deal with that type of torture?
+How do you mentally deal with that type of torture?

-Honestly, uh because of my believing God.
+Honestly, because of my believing God.

-I believe you would pray a lot.
+So you would pray a lot.

 And for example, when your bones weren't broken, would you try to stay in shape?

-We should pay the price, and we are the one which should make the future Iran.
+And we are the one which should make the future Iran.

-So you they never broke you.
+So they never broke you.

 They only increased your resolve.